BLE-LTER/ble-handbook/handbook.md

 | read_write_user |  | {ble_group_readonly, ble_group_readwrite}  |  |
 | tim | Create role, Create DB, can login | {ble_group_owner, ble_group_readonly, ble_group_readwrite} |  |

 We use UT's Stache service to share passwords to the shared users.
-Tim and An each manage their own.

 **NOTE**: postgres is the superuser on the entire cluster on An's machine (or more generally, the default superuser on most clusters).
 Do not use for mundane tasks, especially creating new objects (tables/roles/databases), since it then becomes the default owner and it's quite a hard task to revoke ownership from its clutches, since it's generally exceedingly difficult to remove ownership for superusers.